Marsfan/jetson-nano-image/guide.md

 ## Result

-With the new image only 200MB of RAM is used, which leaves you with 3.8 GB for your projects !
+The new image is much smaller, and uses a lot less RAM, as it is not running a GUI.